markjschreiber/mcp/src/aws-healthomics-mcp-server/README.md

    - Configure caching when appropriate to save costs and time

 2. **Monitoring Runs**:
-   - Use `ListRuns` with status filters to track active workflows
+   - Use `ListAHORuns` with status filters to track active workflows
-   - Check individual run details with `GetRun` for comprehensive status
+   - Check individual run details with `GetAHORun` for comprehensive status
-   - Monitor tasks with `ListRunTasks` to identify bottlenecks
+   - Monitor tasks with `ListAHORunTasks` to identify bottlenecks

 ### Troubleshooting Failed Runs

 When workflows fail, follow this diagnostic approach:

-1. **Start with DiagnoseRunFailure**: This comprehensive tool provides:
+1. **Start with DiagnoseAHORunFailure**: This comprehensive tool provides:
    - Failure reasons and error analysis
    - Failed task identification
    - Log summaries and recommendations